-In the spring of 2016, I went to Northern Iraqi Kurdistan to work for Hear the Cry, a nonprofit that works with indigenous leaders in compassion and justice causes around the world.
-In Iraq, I met the Ray and Buxton families of The Refuge Initiative (TRI), a division of World Orphans that was launched in response to the humanitarian crisis stemming from ISIS advances in Northern Iraq and Syria.
+In the spring of 2016, Jessie went to Iraqi Kurdistan to work for Hear the Cry, a nonprofit that works with indigenous leaders in compassion and justice causes around the world.
+In Iraq, she met the Rays and the Buxtons of The Refuge Initiative (TRI), a division of World Orphans that was launched in response to the humanitarian crisis stemming from ISIS advances in Northern Iraq and Syria.
 TRI builds communities of hope for the displaced by providing not only homes, but wholistic care.